tusharmalpani2005/Placement-Prep/Math.md

     1.  [**DrillYourSkill**](https://drillyourskill.com/) – The best for targeted practice.
 Create custom drills for multiplication, fractions, or whatever you're weak at.
 Use the leaderboard to compete.
     2.  [**Zetamac Arithmetic**](https://arithmetic.zetamac.com/) – High-pressure, timed drills.
 A fantastic benchmark for your raw calculation speed.
     3.  [**Cracku - Speed Maths**](https://cracku.in/speedmath) – Specifically designed for Indian competitive exams.
 Great for CAT/placement style questions.
-    4.  [**Mathigon - Mental Math**](https://mathigon.org/mental-math) – A modern, slick interface for practicing core skills.
-    5.  **Mobile Apps:** Search for "Math Tricks" or "Mental Math" on the App Store/Play Store for on-the-go practice.
+    4.  **Mobile Apps:** Search for "Math Tricks" or "Mental Math" on the App Store/Play Store for on-the-go practice.

 #### **TECHNIQUES (The "How-To")**